MikeThomas-Dev/SwRuneFarmBot/README.md

 │   │   │   │   └─── SwRuneFarmerProject
 │   │   │   │   │   └─── Content of this repository
 ```
+## Dependencies
+In order to perform mouse move and click actions the functionality provided by [mouse][8] is used.
+The stated repository v0.7.1 is included in this repository.

 [1]: https://summonerswar.com/
 [2]: https://www.python.org/